-Students who wish to opt-out of this program may do so, but by opting out you agree to have your e-book access terminated and you will be responsible to obtaining the required textbook on your own.
-You will see the opt-out link in Blackboard as you access the e-book.
-The deadline to opt-out is Monday, September 7th.
+Students who wish to opt-out of this program may do so.
+The deadline to opt-out is Monday, 8/29/22.
+By opting out you agree to have your e-book access terminated and you will be responsible to obtaining the required textbook on your